BISHOP, CALIF. AREA:

 Lower 139 and upper 139 creek campgrounds are both open and Trumbull is still closed, with virtually NO SNOW to stop the Managers of American Land and Leisure from opening it, other than it's not a priority for them.

 WALKER RIVERS, CALIF: Steve Osterman:

-East Walker River (From Bridgeport Dam to the Nevada Stateline): The water flow is 93 CFS.
-The increase in water flow should improve fishing here.
-Water temps are still low so try fishing in the mid-day hours.
+East Walker River (From Bridgeport Dam to the Nevada Stateline): The water flow is now up to 220 CFS.
+The constant up and down water flow has created very erratic fishing conditions as the fish can't seem to get settled.
 Red Serendipitys, flashy Prince Nymphs, Z-Wing Caddis and Brassies.